brunsviga13rk/thesis/src/model.typ

 ) <fig:interplation-functions>

-By using introducing @eq:cubic-ease-in-out into @eq:eased-interpolation to compute the animation state, the resulting action looks smoother and more natural.
+By introducing @eq:cubic-ease-in-out into @eq:eased-interpolation to compute the animation state, the resulting action looks smoother and more natural.
-Easing functions of higher degree may be used to model higher inertia such as the quintic ease introducing higher computational complexity.
+Easing functions of higher degree may be used to model higher inertia such as the quintic ease function but also introducing higher computational complexity.
 Other common easing functions can be found
 #link("https://easings.net/")[here].
 Cubic ease-in-out provides the best tradeoff between smooth
 transition and computational overhead.